-- Posted Speed 45-50 mph, reflecting that this is a roadway used for high-speed, intra-city connectivity. - Top Design Speed Up to 55 mph. - Number of Through Lanes 2 in each direction (4 total) or 3 in each direction (6 total), as determined by capacity analysis. - Lane Width Typically 12' lanes (not including concrete gutter, if curb and gutter exists).
+- Posted Speed 45-50 mph, reflecting that this is a roadway used for high-speed, intra-city connectivity. - Top Design Speed 55 mph.
+The top design speed applies only to the 6-lane cross-section, under limited-access conditions. - Number of Through Lanes 2 in each direction (4 total) or 3 in each direction (6 total), as determined by capacity analysis. - Lane Width Typically 12' lanes (not including concrete gutter, where curb and gutter exists).
 In constrained situations, minimum 11' lanes are acceptable. - Medians Should be provided on Parkways.
-At least 20' wide is preferable, to provide continuity between the portions of median along the segment and at intersections (where the 20' width allows a minimal 9' pedestrian refuge and an 11' left-turn lane).
-If
+At least 20' wide is preferable, to provide continuity between the portions of median along the segment

-- the right-of-way is severely constrained, the median can be narrower away from intersections (not less than 17' wide), but will need to transition to the wider dimension as it approaches an intersection. - Median Planting All medians should be landscaped.
-Landscaping should include trees, where possible given sight distance and an adequate clear zone. - Shoulder A shoulder should always be provided on a Parkway.
-The shoulder should ideally be 10' wide, but a minimum of 8' wide may be allowable in constrained situations. - Sidewalks The preferred pedestrian treatment along Parkways is a separate, parallel facility.
-This should be shared with bicycles if no preferred alternative for bicycle accommodations is possible (in which case, a 10' minimum
+- and at intersections (where the 20' width allows a minimal 9' pedestrian refuge and an 11' left-turn lane).
+If the right-of-way is severely constrained, the median can be narrower away from intersections (not less than 17' wide), but will need to transition to the wider dimension as it approaches an intersection. - Median Planting All medians should be landscaped.
+Landscaping should include trees, where possible given sight distance. - Shoulder A shoulder should always be provided on a Parkway.
+The shoulder should ideally be 10' wide, but a minimum of 8' wide may be allowable in constrained situations. - Sidewalks The preferred pedestrian treatment along Parkways is a separate, parallel facility, perhaps shared with bicycles (in which case, a 10' minimum

-- unobstructed path is required and there must be very limited access along the Parkway).
-If it is not possible to construct a parallel facility and if right-of-way is available, sidewalks (minimum 5' wide unobstructed) may be provided for pedestrian network connectivity, particularly to connect transit stops to nearby pedes trian generating land uses.
-This side walk should be located as far as possible from travel lanes to provide a safer and more comfortable pedestrian environment. - Planting Strips If there is no sidewalk, the entire right-of-way should be treated as a planting strip.
+- unobstructed path is required).
+If it is not possible to construct a parallel facility and if right-of-way is available, sidewalks (minimum 5' wide unobstructed) may be provided for pedestrian network connectivity, particularly to connect transit stops to nearby pedestrian generating land uses.
+This sidewalk should be located as far as possible from travel lanes to provide a safer and more comfortable pedestrian environment. - Planting Strips If there is no sidewalk, the entire right-of-way should be treated as a planting strip.
 Trees are desirable, but should be located beyond the 25' clear zone (from the edge of the travel lane).
 In cases where a sidewalk is provided, a planting strip with grass and low ground cover should be included to separate pedestrians from the high-speed vehicular traffic.
-To provide adequate separation, the planting strip should be a minimum of 15' between curb (if curb exists) or shoulder and the sidewalk.
+To provide adequate separation, the planting strip should be a minimum of 15' between curb (or shoulder) and the sidewalk.

 - Lighting Street lighting is desirable on Parkways.
 In cases where pedestrian facilities exist along Parkways, it is generally expected that the regular street lighting should also provide for adequate pedestrian lighting.
 However, where the pedestrian facility is removed from the Parkway (as a separate path, for example) and at bus stops, separate pedestrian lighting should be considered, depending on ambient light, location of street lighting, and visibility/safety.
-Pedestrian lighting should be placed so that illumination is not obscured by branches and leaves. - Block Length (distance between crossstreets) - Due to the function of

-Parkways, it is generally desirable to limit access.
+Pedestrian lighting should be placed so that illumination is not obscured by branches and leaves. - Block Length (distance between crossstreets) - Due to the function of Parkways, it is generally desirable to limit access.
 Therefore, the distance between cross-streets should ideally be at least 1⁄2 mile.
 Shorter "block lengths" are allowable only when existing intermediate streets cannot be closed, or when required by land parcel configuration.